 - Running a deep canvassing campaign requires much more time as compared to the traditional method.
 The campaign will have to recruit way more volunteers.
 These volunteers must be trained and have to be passionate about the cause.
 But to make a sudden change in campaign habits is hard.
 Campaigns will have to start their work way earlier and put in additional effort to train, recruit and retain volunteers which is challenging.

 When is it strategic to use deep canvassing?

 You need to use deep canvassing when you want to break through to voters who have a different perspective or have voted against you.
 Also, to garner support when faced with controversial topics and polarized issues.

 Voter persuasion is the right time to run a deep canvass.
 In this stage, you will have plenty of time to engage with voters and change their perspectives.

 Deep canvassing takes a lot of time but has a lasting impact.

 - This method will not work during GOTV due to time constraints.

 - The strategy fails to work if you don’t have a well-trained team of volunteers and if you cannot motivate them to work.

 You need to recruit a good team of experienced organizers to make volunteer recruitment.

 If you intend to make a lasting impact on voters and don’t mind spending more time to engage with people, then deep canvassing can work wonders for your campaign.
-It is powerful tool rooted in listening, understanding and presenting voters with new perspectives.
+It is a powerful tool rooted in listening, understanding, and presenting voters with new perspectives.